rz0012/Plant-analusis/README.md

 # Plant-domain-classification
 A classification approach to classify plant domains

-Here is an approach to classify plan domains such as tree, branches, and leaves. there are two versions that I have implemented.
+Here is an approach to classify plant domains such as tree, branches, and leaves. there are two versions that I have implemented.
 They are utilizing Keras and Pytorch libraries.